A new platform for documentation and tutorials is launching soon.

 We are migrating Terraform documentation into HashiCorp Developer, our new developer experience.

 »Publishing Private Modules to the Terraform Cloud Private Registry

-Hands-on: Try the Share Modules in the Private Module Registry tutorial on HashiCorp Learn.
+Hands-on: Try the Share Modules in the Private Module Registry tutorial.

 In addition to adding modules from the Terraform Registry, you can publish private modules to an organization's Terraform Cloud private registry.
 The registry handles downloads and controls access with Terraform Cloud API tokens, so consumers don't need access to the module's source repository, even when running Terraform from the command line.

 The private registry uses your configured Version Control System (VCS) integrations and defers to your VCS provider for most management tasks.
 For example, your VCS provider handles new version releases.
 The only manual tasks are adding a new module and deleting module versions.

 Private modules are only available to members of the organization where you add them.
 In Terraform Enterprise, they are also available to organizations that are configured to share modules with that organization.

 »Preparing a Module Repository

 After you configure at least one connection to a VCS provider, you can publish a new module by specifying a properly formatted VCS repository (details below).
 The registry automatically detects the rest of the information it needs, including the module's name and its available versions.